aidevr/essentials_enterprise/qa/pre-requisites.md

 - **Apache JMeter**
   For performance testing and load simulation.

-> ℹ️ All other required NuGe
+> ℹ️ All other required NuGet packages (e.g., Selenium WebDriver, NUnit, Reqnroll, RestSharp) will be installed live during the demo sessions.